ctaguchi/multipa/README.md

 The idea is that, if we train a multilingual speech-to-IPA model with enough amount of good phoneme representations, the model's output will be approximated to phonetic transcriptions.
 Please check out the [Paper](https://arxiv.org/abs/2308.03917) for details.

+(Updated Feb 28, 2025): We are planning to add more data and refine the model.
+Please let us know if you are interested in working together to make it better!

 ## Available training languages
 At this moment, we have the following languages incorporated available in the training data:
 - Finnish